New 2020 Regulations For Septic Tanks - General Binding Rules

 As the ‘operator’ of a septic tank or small sewage treatment plant you must check you comply with all the general binding rules.
 You must apply for a permit if you don’t.

 Septic tank effluent cannot be discharged into any watercourse or ditch.
-If you have a septic tank that discharges directly to a surface water pipe, ditch, stream or river, you will need to replace or upgrade your treatment system by 1 January 2020, or when you sell your property, if before this date, under these new rules.
+If you have a septic tank that discharges directly to a surface water pipe, ditch, stream or river, you will need to replace or upgrade your treatment system within 12 months maximum, or when you sell your property, if before this date, under these new rules.

-Why your sewage system might not comply with the General Binding Rules
+Why your sewage system might not comply with the new Septic Tank General Binding Rules

-In the old days, when the soakaway failed, it was much cheaper to dig an overflow pipe to the ditch, or divert the septic effluent into a land drainage pipe that flows into a ditch, than to install a new soakaway.
+In the old days, when the soakaway drainfield failed, it was much cheaper to dig an overflow pipe to the ditch, or divert the septic effluent into a land drainage pipe that flows into a ditch, than to install a new one.
 However, this has been illegal, (even for existing systems) since 1991 when the Water Resources Act came into being to protect our ditches, streams and rivers.
 The maximum fine is now unlimited, so it is not worth the risk.
 In any case, if your septic tank discharges into a ditch you must do something about it before 1 January 2020 under the new General Binding Rules.

 Any existing old permissions you may have, will only apply to discharge to a soakaway drainfield, not to the overflow to a ditch.